Edit a data source

 11. Aggregation.
 Determines how the field is summarized.
 Click the drop-down menu to change the aggregation.
 Fields with AUTO aggregation can't be changed.

-12. Calculated fields.
+13. Calculated fields and custom groups.
 Click fx to edit the field formula.

-13. Refresh fields.
-Click to update the data source with any structural changes made to the underlying data set.
+14. Refresh fields.
+Click to update the data source with any structural changes that were made to the underlying data set.

 Who can edit a data source

-To edit a reusable data source, you must either be the owner of or have Can Edit access permission to that data source.
+To edit a reusable data source, you must either be the owner of the data source or have Can Edit access permission to the data source.

-To edit an embedded data source, you must either be the owner of or have Can Edit access permission to the report.
+To edit an embedded data source, you must either be the owner of the report or have Can Edit access permission to the report.

 What you can edit